Oklahoma Court Records

 Do Sealed Records Show up In Oklahoma Background Checks?

-Yes, it may still be possible for an expunged (sealed) record to show up in an Oklahoma background check.
+Yes, it may still be possible for an expunged (sealed) record to appear in an Oklahoma background check.
 Upon entry of an expungement order, the courts, OSBI, and law enforcement agencies seal the official criminal record.
-For an expungement based on a deferred or delayed sentence, the OSBI’s record will read “plead not guilty, case dismissed,” rather than “no such record exists”.
+For an expungement based on a deferred or delayed sentence, the OSBI’s record typically reads “plead not guilty, case dismissed”, rather than “no such record exists”.
 However, informal records maintained by online background check agencies and newspapers may still be available to the public.

-Who Can See Sealed Criminal Records in Oklahoma?
+Who may See Sealed Criminal Records in Oklahoma?